Katended/Katended/README.md

     askMeAbout: ["web tech"],
     },
-    architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"], What I ma working on: "Advanced RoR",
+    architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"], What I am working on: "Advanced RoR and a React Chatgpt App",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```